coinbase/smart-wallet-permissions/docs/examples/README.md

 }
 ```

-### 2. Reach out for access to our Private Alpha on Base Sepolia.
+### 2. Reach out for help in our Discord

-Join our [Telegram group](https://t.me/+r3nLFnTj6spkNzdh) and post a message describing your project and intended use of Smart Wallet Permissions.
+Join our [Coinbase Developer Platform Discord](https://discord.com/invite/cdp/), join the `#smart-wallet` channel, and post a message describing your project and intended use of Smart Wallet Permissions if you encounter issues.